 Summa4 Listed by Deadlock Ransomware Group

 On June 12, 2026, Summa4, a Madrid-based legal and tax advisory firm, appeared on the leak site of the Deadlock ransomware group.
-The firm, which assists businesses and individuals with sensitive tax, commercial, and family matters, had internal files exfiltrated during a ransomware attack.
-While the exact number of people whose data was exposed remains unknown, anyone who has worked with the firm since its founding in 2008 could be affected.
+The firm, which assists businesses and individuals with sensitive tax, commercial, and family matters, is claimed to have had internal files exfiltrated during a ransomware attack.
+While the exact number of people whose data may have been exposed remains unknown, anyone who has worked with the firm since its founding in 2008 could be affected.

 Public reporting indicates that Deadlock claims to have stolen internal documents from SUMMA 4 Asesores Legales y Tributarios.
 The data includes files the group says were taken before encrypting the firm's systems.
 The listing appeared on the ransomware.live tracker, which monitors leak sites used by extortion groups.
 No specific volume of records or list of exposed data types has been publicly detailed beyond the broad description of internal files.